 You may find that at some point, you have a user account that is no longer needed and needs to be removed from your server.
 As always, we suggest making a snapshot backup before making changes to your account and before following this guide.

-Deleting a user in Debian is a very simply process, however before we being you’ll need to go ahead and login to your server via SSH.
-If this is not something that you’re familiar with, please refer to our article: Connecting to Your Server Via SSH.
+Deleting a user in Debian is a straightforward process, however before we being you'll need to go ahead and log in to your server via SSH.
+If this is not something you're familiar with, please refer to our article: Connecting to Your Server Via SSH.
 There are two different methods for deleting user accounts and virtual users off a Debian installation.